angell430/SplitBillCalculator/README.md

 - Input their individual orders and prices
 - Option to add tax/service charge, distributed based on each person’s share
 - Final summary per person including original and extra charges

+Technologies Used:
+-Java (Standard Edition)
+-Scanner class for input
+-Arrays for storing names and bills
+-Basic method usage and control structures